-Meta begins training its AI bots on your European data this week – you can object!
+Stop Meta from training its AI bots on your European data this week – you can object!

 How to prevent your public data and metadata from being used, and why it matters

-This week, Meta has announced that it is beginning to feed all public data and metadata on its multiple platforms in Europe (including Facebook) into its Artificial Intelligence (AI) training modules.
+Some weeks ago, Meta announced that it is beginning to feed all the metadata of its users on its multiple platforms in Europe (including Facebook) into its Artificial Intelligence (AI) training modules.
 This follows the course of OpenAI and others in collecting mass amounts of personal information worldwide.

 But you have a choice to object and opt out.
 Taking this choice seriously is important because once your data is fed into AI systems, it is impossible to remove.